Joeltbond/react-on-the-run/readme.md

 #React Synth

-Synthesizer and Sequencer using React and the Web Audio API.
+Synthesizer and Sequencer built using React, Flux, and the Web Audio API.
 Work in progress.